National Cancer Intelligence Network

 work to enable wider health and social care services to extend the usage of this information to improve the care, experience and outcomes for patients by designing, testing and implementing better models of delivery.

-To learn more about the conference, please visit the NCIN - Cancer Outcomes Conference web page.
+It takes place in Belfast from 8-10 June 2015.
+To register visit the conference website and to learn more previous conferences, visit the NCIN - Cancer Outcomes Conference web page.

 The Macmillan-NCIN Work Plan